OutSystems/docs-support/src/troubleshooting/application-lifecycle/too-many-failed-login.md

 ## Symptoms

-A user tries to login in one application or management console (LifeTime or ServiceCenter) and gets one of the following errors:
+A user tries to login in one application or management console (LifeTime or Service Center) and gets one of the following errors:

 * Too many failed login attempts.
 Please try again in a few minutes.